Rookiestyle/KeePassOTP/README.md

 ## Setup OTP data / Change OTP data
 Use the entry's context menu to setup/change OTP data.

-In the setup form, you can drag&drop the QR code image and have KeePassOTP parse it or you can enter the OTP secret manually (sometimes referred to as a seed) and you're ready to go.
+In the setup form, you can drag&drop the QR code image onto the QR picture in the setup form and have KeePassOTP parse it or you can enter the OTP secret manually (sometimes referred to as a seed) and you're ready to go.

 Got a string like this one?
 `otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example`